mbjd/BFInterpreter/README.md

 - `-t` Measure and print the time needed to execute the program (including waiting for user input)

-Or, if you want to enter some code quickly, not unlike any other console:
+Or, if you want to enter some code quickly (like a REPL, just without the L):

     ./bf -t
     Enter a BF program: -[------->+<]>-.-[->+++++<]>++.+++++++..+++.[--->+<]>-----.---[->+++<]>.-[--->+<]>---.+++.------.--------.-[--->+<]>.